lavanet/docs/docs/validator-intro.md

 For additional help see the [FAQ Section](faq.md)

 ### 1. Setup a node
-Running as validator requires a Lava Node running, with state synced.
+Running as a validator requires a Lava Node running, with state synced.
 Please refer to **[set up a node](/lava-node-intro.md)** section.

 ### 2. Create account